Marian Dougherty: Portland Thorns FC

-International
+International career

 In March 2004, Dougherty was called into the United States U-21 National Team training camp while a sophomore at Santa Clara.

 In April 2007, she was called up to the senior team's residency camp by head coach Greg Ryan.
 Dougherty played in two matches for the senior team in 2007 before being named as a late addition to the 2007 FIFA Women's World Cup roster for the USWNT.

 Sports Diplomacy

 In 2018 Dougherty traveled to Morocco as a Sports Envoy for the U.S. Department of State, conducting soccer clinics and events for youth to promote education, empower women and girls, encourage peaceful conflict resolution, foster ethnic reconciliation, prevent bullying, and improve health and fitness.

 Personal

 Dougherty's great-uncle, was a member of the Hungary national football team in 1938.